Crate mu_lib

 Make sure to update all paths (rustc, linker, libraries, etc.) according to your environment.

-Note: The --extern flags for mu_macro and mu_lib are optional.
+Note: Avoid using --extern flags for mu_macro and mu_lib to prevent duplicate core library build errors.

 Use them only if you are linking to locally built versions.